 Best cameras for food photography

 There are a lot of digital cameras these days, and having so many options to choose from can be tricky.
-I first would be to start reading reviews and articles that can help you choose the right camera for photographing food.
-Do a little research on the market and see what other photographers use.
+I would first start reading reviews and take a look at some food photography resources that can help you choose the right camera for photographing food.

 Research: the distance between an idea and its realization.– David Sarnoff